Reaching into a great big Zagreb bag of things to do – part 2

 The pattern on the left is the coat of arms of the Triune Kingdom of Croatia, Slavonia, and Dalmatia.

 (Take a deep breath because this is going to be a bit of a sprint.
 In 1745, the Ottomans were driven out of a chunk of territory in the eastern part of today’s Croatia.
 This territory became the Kingdom of Slavonia.
 In 1804 on the west side of today’s Croatia, the Austrian Empire annexed the Venetian Republic and in 1814 established the Kingdom of Dalmatia.
-The Austro-Hungarian Compromise of 1867 created the Austro-Hungarian Empire and in 1868, the Kingdom of Croatia and Kingdom of Slavonia were joined into the Kingdom of Croatia-Slavonia within the Lands of the Crown of St. Stephen in the Hungarian part of the Empire.
+The Austro-Hungarian Compromise of 1867 created the Austro-Hungarian Empire and in 1868, the Kingdom of Croatia and Kingdom of Slavonia were joined into the Kingdom of Croatia-Slavonia within the Lands of the Crown of Saint Stephen in the Hungarian part of the Empire.
 The Kingdom of Dalmatia remained in the Austrian part of the Empire.
 The new Kingdom in the east claimed the Kingdom of Dalmatia as the remaining Croatian land in the Empire.
 It often referred to itself as the Triune Kingdom of Croatia, Slavonia, and Dalmatia.)

 On the right, you see the coat of arms of the city of Zagreb.